redkite-labs/redkitecms-docs/book/change-theme.rst

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_03.jpg

-When the page has been reloaded, AlphaLemon CMS added the **Slots** and the **Finalize** buttons to **Commands Panel** on the left.
+When the page has been reloaded, RedKite CMS added the **Slots** and the **Finalize** buttons to **Commands Panel** on the left.

-To start matching the slots click on the **Slots** button, blocks are now active and get sorrounded by a green square when you place the mouse over them.
+To start matching the slots click on the **Slots** button, blocks are now active and get surrounded by a green square when you place the mouse over them.

 .. image:: //bundles/alphalemonwebsite/media/change_theme/img_04.jpg